 Performance: Obtained and read the written policy for disbursements and found it to contain the requirements included above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 d.
 Receipts/Collections, including receiving, recording, and preparing deposits.
 Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions.